This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Review Tax Bulletin ST-175 (TB-ST-175) to determine whether you need to register for sales tax.
 If your goods are subject to sales taxes, then obtain a Certificate of Authority to start collecting.
 Do this at least 20 days before conducting business.
 If your business operates in multiple locations, one is required for each.

-6. Get an employer identification number
+6. Get an employer identification number (EIN)

 The process is free and straightforward: Fill out the form on the IRS website to apply.
 An EIN is required for LLCs, corporations, and partnerships.
 However, the owner of a sole proprietorship may opt to use their Social Security number instead.

-7. Obtain a business license and permits
+7. Apply for business licenses and permits

 To find out which licenses and permits apply to your business, use the state’s New York Business Express to create a customized business checklist for your new business.
-If your business requires Alcoholic Beverage On Premises Licenses (or something similar), you will be directed to follow the application process on the State Department’s website.
+If your business requires an Alcoholic Beverage On Premises License (or something similar), you will be directed to follow the application process on the State Department’s website.

 8. Examine insurance options in New York